alibaba/GraphScope/docs/analytical_engine/tutorial_run_graphx_apps.md

 ### Run customized GraphX algorithms on Spark with GraphScope support

-Great performace improvement is observed when running graphx algorithms on GraphScope other than GraphX.
+Great performance improvement is observed when running graphx algorithms on GraphScope other than GraphX.
 To enable GraphScope support, just add necessary arguments to spark-submit shell when submit your job, like [Submit example GraphX app to Spark](#submit-to-spark).
 Just remember to to change jar name, app name and params.